Essential Digital Skills - Entry 3

 Who is this course for?

-This course is suitable for people with very basic computer knowledge or those who have completed a basic IT course such as Digital & Computers Skills - Beginners.
+This course is suitable for people with very basic computer knowledge or those who have completed a basic IT course such as Stepping Stones or Basic Digital Skills for Absolute Beginners.
 You will further enhance your digital and computer skills, confidence and gain a qualification.

 Will I gain any qualification?